-Chapter 1: From “Boize” to “Emissary” (May 1993 – July 1993)

 Joe grew up with Steph in the Saint-Leonard district of Montreal and his bands, Ruff Edge (an ACDC cover band) and Sublime Fine (a hard rock act), had played shows with Boize.
 Joe had also filled in for Boize one night in October of 1992, while their original drummer Scott was sick.
 Joe eventually, though unofficially, by his reluctance to commit himself to any band, joined Boize in May of 1993 after Scott departed.

-Initial discussions held at the band’s rehearsal space, in the basement of 5676 Jarry Street East in Saint-Leonard, with the new line-up had no intention of changing the band name from Boize to anything else.
+Initial discussions held at the band’s rehearsal space with the new line-up, in the basement of 5676 Jarry Street East in Saint-Leonard, showed no intention of changing the band’s name from Boize to anything else.
 The band only planned to rework the songs that had been composed earlier that year, while Scott MacDonald was still on drums and Ian [whose last name is still missing, if you know him please get in touch!] was still on vocals and acoustic 12-string guitar.
 Some of these songs included “A Friend” and “Miss You” (the songs may have had different titles in early 1993).
-When Steph and Bob noticed how drastically different the material was becoming with Xavier, they decided that it was time for a change.
+But when Steph and Bob noticed how drastically different the material was becoming with Rejean, they decided that it was time for a change.
 Boize’s songwriting had progressed and evolved throughout its span; from 1980’s The Clash-influenced, keyboard-driven, new wave/hard rock (1989-1990), to Ozzy Osbourne-influenced glam/heavy metal (1990-1991), to darker metal influenced by Iron Maiden, Judas Priest and Slayer (1992-1993).

-By the time that Rjeen joined, Black Sabbath had taken over as their primary influence with detuned guitars and a bluesy songwriting style.
+By the time that Rejean joined, Black Sabbath had taken over as their primary influence with detuned guitars and a bluesy songwriting style.
 As is usually the case with new members, creativity flourished.
-But Xavier was already raising a family and lived in Morin-Heights, a good hours’ drive from the rehearsal space on Montreal island, and could only commit to practicing twice a week.
-In just over a month, the new band had completed four songs; “A Friend” and “Miss You” were re-worked with Xavier’s lyrics, and two originals were composed; “Reach In” and “Wasting Away“.
+But Rejean was already raising a family and lived in Morin-Heights, a good hours’ drive from the rehearsal space on Montreal island, and could only commit to practicing twice a week.
+In just over a month, the new band had completed four songs; “A Friend” and “Miss You” were re-worked with Rejean’s lyrics, and two originals were composed; “Reach In” and “Wasting Away“.

 Emissary was given the headlining spot on the first night of the festival, likely due to the fact that Boize had made a name for themselves in the Montreal heavy metal scene.
-By the time they got on stage and set up their instruments with the festival’s gear, it was already past midnight.
-After opening their show with “Reach In” and following up with “A Friend“, they planned to play their newest song, “Wasting Away“, which Xavier had finished writing the lyrics for earlier that day.
+By the time that they got on stage and set up their instruments with the festival’s gear, it was already past midnight.
+After opening their show with “Reach In” and following up with “A Friend“, they planned to play their newest song, “Wasting Away“, which Rejean had finished writing the lyrics to earlier that day.
 But before they launched into their third song, Jim walked onto the stage and told Steph that the show was over.
 Apparently, the neighbours had complained that Emissary was too heavy and too loud to be playing this late at night at an outdoors event, even though the concert was scheduled to last until two A.M.
-With a brief and unexpected “Alright, we gotta go!”, the band was off the stage.
-Luckily this short performance was filmed by their friend and roadie Paolo Gattola.
+With a brief and unexpected “Alright, we gotta go!” from Steph, the band was off the stage.
+Luckily, this short performance was filmed by their friend and roadie Paolo Gattola.

 In late August, Steph and his at the time girlfriend, Kathy Knox, designed the demo tape’s layout and a sticker.
 In retrospect, a few mistakes were made during the design process.
 To begin with Joe Morrone’s name was misspelled as “Joey Moreno”.
 Then, there was the legality of the publishing company and record label, which the band self-released.
 Back in April of 1991 the four then-members of Boize (Stephane Fania, Robert Kourie, Perry Blainey and Scott MacDonald) founded their own publishing imprint, Klink Publishing.
 The same four members, with the addition of Boize’s rhythm guitarist Steve Berger, also founded their own record label, U-Iliot Records, in early 1992.
 By the summer of 1993, Steph and Bob had acquired complete ownership of Klink Publishing and U-Iliot Records.

 Before any shows could be booked to promote the release, Joe announced his departure from the band.
 After debating the matter for a few months, he finally decided to leave the band due to girlfriend complications.
+He wanted to end a relationship with a girl who was best friends with Bob’s girlfriend, and felt that being in the band would cause issues for Bob.
 Joe was a friend of the band before joining and he remained one after leaving.
 Joe went on to play with Child, I.C.
 Red, The Big Sleep and The Staff.

 At about the same time, Gralf told the band that he was not renewing the lease of his studio’s space at the end of the month and that he would be moving his recording equipment out to another location.
 Steph offered to take over H.Q Studio’s lease and rented out the remaining gear from Gralf until he could afford his own equipment.